Exploring the In-Context Learning Capabilities of LLMs for Money Laundering Detection in Financial Graphs: Methodology

 We evaluate this pipeline using synthetic AML scenarios that reflect realistic laundering behaviors, constructed from publicly available datasets.
 Our early results indicate that LLMs can highlight meaningful red flags, trace multi-step patterns, and generate rationales that align with human intuition.
 This case study illustrates the potential of LLMs for reasoning over financial knowledge graphs, offering a path toward explainable, language-driven fraud analytics.
 To our knowledge, this is the first work to apply in-context learning with LLMs for money laundering detection over financial graphs.
 The proposed pipeline bridges localized graph structure with natural language reasoning in a scalable and interpretable way.

-\section{2 Methodology}
+\section{Methodology}

-We propose a three-stage framework for enabling LLM-based reasoning over financial knowledge graphs: (1) extracting subgraphs around suspicious transaction edges, (2) converting them into a structured textual format, and (3) prompting an LLM in a few-shot setup informed by money laundering typologies.
-The model is tasked not only with predicting whether the transaction is suspicious but also providing a rationale and identifying any typologies that apply, which allows us to assess its reasoning transparency and hallucination rate.
+We propose a three-stage framework: (1) extract subgraphs around suspicious transactions, (2) serialize them into text, and (3) prompt an LLM with laundering typologies in a few-shot setup.
+The model outputs suspiciousness, rationale, and typology, letting us evaluate classification accuracy and reasoning transparency.

-\subsection{2.1 Financial Graph Representation and Subgraph Extraction}
+\subsection{Financial Graph Representation and Subgraph Extraction}

 Money laundering schemes often involve complex transactional relationships that can be naturally represented as graphs.
 In this work, we use the publicly available IBM AML Synthetic Dataset~\cite{altman2023realistic}, which models financial activities as a knowledge graph.
 In this graph, nodes represent \textit{accounts} (individual or corporate) and \textit{banks}, while edges represent \textit{financial transactions} between accounts.
 Each node is annotated with metadata such as entity type and account creation date; each transaction edge is labeled with attributes including transaction amount and timestamp.

 Our goal is to reason about the suspiciousness of specific transactions by analyzing the surrounding graph structure.
 For each candidate transaction (i.e., a transfer between two accounts), we extract a localized $k$-hop subgraph centered on the transaction edge.
 The subgraph includes the source and destination accounts, their neighboring transactions within $k$ hops, and any associated bank nodes.
 An example of an extracted subgraph is shown below.
 Each extracted structure provides the LLM with a focused local context to assess whether the transaction may reflect suspicious activity.

 This extraction strategy frames the detection task as an \textit{edge-centric classification problem} over the transaction graph, where the objective is to predict whether the given transaction edge represents money laundering activity.